- 11 Nov 2020

 In addition to the requirements that came into force on 1 January 2021 consignments must enter through a Border Control Post (BCP) for live aquatic animals so they are available for documentary, identity and physical checks.

 The animals that BCPs are equipped and approved to process will differ between BCPs.
 It is the responsibility of the importer/exporter to ensure that the consignment is routed via an appropriate BCP.
-View the list of all BCPs in the UK.
+Gov.uk have published a full list of all of the BCP's in the UK.

 Import from a non-EU country